 Some countries have established arrangements allowing licensed residents to convert their driver's licenses.
-Upon becoming a Massachusetts resident, valid license holders from one of the following countries can do this without a written or road test: More information
+Upon becoming a Massachusetts resident, valid license holders from one of the following countries can do this without a written or road test.
+See information from the State of Massachusetts about how to transfer your driver's license.

 However, please note that in practice, police do not always recognize a license from another country.
-Therefore, all drivers are urged to apply for a Massachusetts driver's license upon arrival, particularly those who anticipate a stay beyond one year (see note above about required validity of immigration documents).
+Therefore, all drivers are urged to apply for a Massachusetts driver's license upon arrival, particularly those who anticipate a stay beyond one year (see the note below about required validity of immigration documents).

 Initial Application Process